bobgaynor/cta/README.md

 ## Project Motivation

 As a cybersecurity professional, I often analyze noisy system and network logs where meaningful signals are buried in routine activity.
-This project demonstrates how machine learning can find those hidden patterns and support predictive detection approaches.
+This project demonstrates how machine learning can uncover the signal buried in routine activity and support predictive detection approaches.

 It showcases my ability to: